Bhakta Charan Das

-Bhakta Charan Das (born 26 November 1958) is an Indian politician.
+Bhakta Charan Das (born 26 November 1958) is an Indian politician, advocate and former Minister of State in the Ministry of Railways in India hailing from the state of Odisha.
 He served as a Member of Parliament in the 15th Lok Sabha, representing the Kalahandi constituency.
-He has also held the position of the President of Odisha Pradesh Congress Committee.
+Das has served as a Minister of State under two prime ministers of India, they being V.P Singh and Chandra Shekhar.